Grangemouth Jobcentre safe from closure

 Martyn Day MP is also obviously concerned, he said, as many of his constituents would have been affected.

-The email to Mr MacDonald from Damian Hinds MP, Minister for Employment, reads as follows:-
+The email to Mr MacDonald from the private secretary to Damian Hinds MP, Minister for Employment, reads as follows:-

 “I can confirm that Grangemouth Jobcentre is going to remain open – we informed staff of this at 10am yesterday morning.